marlonrichert/zsh-autocomplete/README.md

 ### Change Tab behavior
 By default, <kbd>Tab</kbd> insert the top completion, <kbd>Shift</kbd>+<kbd>Tab</kbd> inserts the bottom completion, and <kbd>↓</kbd> activates menu selection.

-⚠️ **Note** that, unlike most other settings, changing `widget-style` at runtime has no effect and changing `fzf-completion` at runtime will not function correctly.
-These settings can be changed in your `~/.zshrc` file only.

 To make <kbd>Tab</kbd> first insert any common substring, before inserting full completions:
 ```zsh